Do Go On - 536 - FedEx Flight 705

 Yeah, no, that's weird.

-But as it turned out, the 42-year-old Callaway had actually been scheduled to work this flight.
+But as it turned out, the 42-year-old Calloway had actually been scheduled to work.

 Just on a technicality for safety, you've gone over your maximum hours.